The genuine LiveUpdate.exe file is a software component of IObit LiveUpdate by IObit Pty, Ltd..

-belongs to software Application LiveUpdate or Product Updater or FW LiveUpdate or Byteswarm LiveUpdate or Samsung PC Studio (version 3 USB) or AceGain LiveUpdate or Joy of Cooking or Avanquest
+belongs to software Product Updater or Application LiveUpdate or Byteswarm LiveUpdate or Samsung PC Studio (version 3 USB) or Driver Genius

 LiveUpdate.exe is not a Windows core file.
-The program starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-LiveUpdate.exe is able to record inputs, monitor applications, manipulate other programs and connect to the Internet.
-Therefore the technical security rating is 28% dangerous; however you should also read the users reviews.
+The program is not visible.
+It is certified by a trustworthy company.
+It is a Verisign signed file.
+LiveUpdate.exe is able to monitor applications, record keyboard and mouse inputs, manipulate other programs and connect to the Internet.
+Therefore the technical security rating is 26% dangerous; however you should also read the user reviews.

 Recommended: Identify LiveUpdate.exe related errors